Tisch Library Style Guide

 Return to Table of Contents

-This style guide is for anyone creating, adding, or editing content for the Tisch Library website.
-Please refer to it to learn how to format and structure your writing and the elements within it, such as the language conventions, hyperlinks, images, PDFs, etc.
+This style guide is meant for anyone creating, adding, or editing content for the Tisch Library website.
+Please use it to learn how to format and structure your writing and the elements within it, such as web language conventions, hyperlinks, images, PDFs, etc.

 Our Guiding Principles | Things to Do | Things to Avoid | Web Style Guide | Writing Style Guide | Tufts-specific Style Guide